Associate Professor of Food Studies

 - Graduate Journal of Food Studies, Advisory Board

 - Bentley, Amy.
-Inventing Baby Food: Taste, Health, and the Transformation of Food in the United States University of California Press (forthcoming, 2014). (view)
+Inventing Baby Food: Taste, Health, and the Industrialization of the American Diet.
+University of California Press (forthcoming, 2014). (link)

 - Bentley, Amy, et al. "TED Studies: Sustainable Consumption - Reworking the Western Diet" (August 2013).
 Also available on ITunesU. (link)